Paul Grimm (prehistorian): Second World War

-Ernst Klee, Gunter Schöbel und Thomas Widera accuse Grimm of being at the very least an accomplice in the theft of artefacts from the occupied territories.
-Grimm had not demonstrably participated in the conveyance of Ukrainian artefacts to Höchstädt from Kiev, so this accusation is controversial.
+Ernst Klee, Gunter Schöbel, and Thomas Widera accuse Grimm of being at the very least an accomplice in the theft of artefacts from the occupied territories.
+Grimm had not demonstrably participated in the conveyance of Ukrainian artefacts to Höchstädt from Kyiv, so this accusation is controversial.
 Joachim Herrmann argues that Grimm did not support the appropriation and even subverted it.
-Given Grimm's activities in Kiev and Höchstädt, however, it is impossible to deny his knowledge.
+Given Grimm's activities in Kyiv and Höchstädt, however, it is impossible to deny his knowledge.